sabry-awad97/learning_rust/Programming_Rust/chapter_3.md

 # Fundamental Types

-Here's a list of primitive types in rust
+Here's a list of some types in rust

 | Type                                | Description                                                                                     | Values                                                                       |
 | ----------------------------------- | ----------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------- |